renjithmadhavan/data-science-portfolio/_posts/articles/2016-09-23-how-to-set-up-rstudio-on-AWS-for-bioinformatics-class.md

 ## Create accounts for each student in your class

-1. ssh into your instance.
+Ssh into your instance.
 On Mac, find your Terminal application.
 The easiest way is to open up Spotlight with Command-Space and type 'terminal.'

 I recommend placing your public key .pem file you downloaded to a hidden directory in your home folder.